-One online family tree has John Frederick and Mary Anne has having daughters Jane (born 1833 married George Hynes) and Genevieve (born 1843, no husband shown).
+One online family tree (link is gone) has John Frederick and Mary Anne has having daughters Jane (born 1833 married George Hynes) and Genevieve (born 1843, no husband shown).

 Another tree (#87 – michaeldauphinee.ca is gone) has John Frederick married twice.
 With first wife, Mary Anne Young, he had 4 children.
 He and second wife Rebecca Elizabeth Morash had 8 children, including Jane Duffenais (1833-1909, married George Haynes) and Genevieve (b 1843).
 But I saw that second wife only in that tree and I haven’t been able to learn anything more about Rebecca Elizabeth Morash.